 How am I taxed on my business savings account?

-Just as an individual needs to pay tax on any interest they earn from a personal savings account, your business will need to pay income tax on interest it accrues in a business savings account.
+Just as an individual needs to pay tax on any interest they earn from a personal savings account, your business will need to pay income tax on interest it earns in a business savings account.
 Make sure to keep track of any interest you earn each year and declare it to the ATO.

 What is the difference between an ABN and ACN?

 An Australian Business Number (ABN) is issued by the Australian Taxation Office (ATO) to all businesses, from sole traders right through to large corporations.
 It is an 11-digit number and must be displayed on any invoices the business issues.
 An Australian Company Number (ACN) is issued by the Australian Securities and Investments Commission (ASIC) to every new company in Australia.
 This nine-digit number ensures that companies can be identified when transacting business.
 The ACN identifies your business while the ABN allows your business to carry out transactions.

 Do I get instant access to funds with my business savings account?

-Yes, banks will take your credit history into account when you apply to open a business account.
+Banks will take your credit history into account when you apply to open a business account.

-Is my business savings secure in an HISA?
+Is my business savings safe?

 Yes, deposits in a business savings account of up to $250,000 are secured by the Australian Government in the same way that a personal savings account is.